dspace-group/veos-cosim-client/doc/basics/basics-clients.md

    - For precompiling as a dynamic library, execute the following commands in the folder to which you extracted the DsVeosCoSim.zip archive:

      ```console
-     mkdir Debug
+     mkdir build
-     cd Debug
+     cd build
      cmake .. -DBUILD_SHARED_LIBS=ON
-     cmake --build . --config=Debug
+     cmake --build .
      ```

-     This produces a dynamic library file in the Src/Debug subdirectory.
+     This produces a dynamic library in the build tree.

-     Replace Debug with Release in the listing above to create a release version.
+     For single-config generators, set `-DCMAKE_BUILD_TYPE=Release` during configuration to create a release build.

    - For precompiling as a static library, execute the following commands in the folder to which you extracted the DsVeosCoSim.zip archive:

      ```console
-     mkdir Debug
+     mkdir build
-     cd Debug
+     cd build
      cmake ..
-     cmake --build . --config Debug
+     cmake --build .
-     cmake --install . --config Debug --prefix ../install
      ```

-     This produces a static library file in the install subdirectory.
+     This produces a static library in the build tree.

-     Replace Debug with Release in the listing above to create a release version.
+     For single-config generators, set `-DCMAKE_BUILD_TYPE=Release` during configuration to create a release build.

 ## Connecting to a CoSim server